 Foreign buyers think, ‘what is the problem?
 When I am at the factory, we can order food in and plough through in the conference room.’

-Spending more 6 hours in a day, more than 4 days in a row, on visual inspection is quite tiring
+Reality 4: Spending more than 6 hours in a day, more than 4 days in a row, on visual inspection is quite tiring

 I have done it.
-After a few days of continuous work, around 4pm, the eyes simply shut down.
+After a few days of continuous work, around 4 pm, the eyes simply shut down.
 Defects are no longer obvious.
 That’s a very dangerous zone to be in.
-It is simply not possible to keep going and go a good job.
+It is simply not possible to keep going and do a good job.

 A good quality control partner knows what to look for.
 It’s not the “more hours spent, the merrier”.
 It’s all about using time effectively and knowing the key points to look for.